Macros | |

 Define to determine if code is being built for 32 bit Kalray KVX processor.

-If this define exists, then you are creating code that runs on the KVX line of 32 bit processors from Kalray.
+If this define exists, then the code runs on the KVX line of 32 bit processors from Kalray.

 #define BURGER_LINUX |